LLNL/Silo/docs/Chapter2-Section3.md

   However, the process is otherwise the same.

   In the `MRG` tree to be associated with a given mesh block, create a child of the root named "neighbors.
-  " For each neighboring block of the given mesh block, define a groupel map of type `DB_NODECENT`, enumerating the nodes in the current block that are shared with another block (or of type `DB_ZONECENT` enumerating the nodes in the current block that abut another block).
+  " For each neighboring block of the given mesh block, define a groupel map of type DB_NODECENT, enumerating the nodes in the current block that are shared with another block (or of type `DB_ZONECENT` enumerating the nodes in the current block that abut another block).
 Underneath this node in the `MRG` tree, create a region representing each neighboring block of the given mesh block and associate the appropriate groupel map with each region.

   Multi-Block, Structured Adaptive Mesh Refinement:

-  In a structured `AMR` setting, each `AMR` block (typically called a "patch" by the `AMR` community), is written by a `DBPutQuadmesh`() call.
+  In a structured `AMR` setting, each `AMR` block (typically called a "patch" by the `AMR` community), is written by a `DBPutQuadmesh()` call.
-  A `DBPutMultimesh`() call groups all these blocks together, defining all the individual blocks of mesh that comprise the complete `AMR` mesh.
+  A `DBPutMultimesh()` call groups all these blocks together, defining all the individual blocks of mesh that comprise the complete `AMR` mesh.

   An `MRG` tree, or portion thereof, is used to define which blocks of the multi-block mesh comprise which levels in the `AMR` hierarchy as well as which blocks are refinements of other blocks.